Llandough, Penarth: Roman villa

-Barons Court
+Baron's Court

-Baron's Court, originally known as Cogan Pill, is a late 15th or early 16th-century hall house with later 19th-century additions.
+Baron's Court, originally known as Cogan Pill, is a late 15th or early 16th-century hall house with 19th-century additions.

 It was built for Sir Mathew Cradock (died 1531) and passed his grandson Sir George Herbert, the first Sherif of Glamorgan (1494 to 1543).
 His younger son William, who was sheriff in 1552 and 1567 reputedly enlarged the house.
-It remained in the Herbert family, who also held St Fagans Castle, for many generations, later becoming a farmhouse in 1642 with the grand hall converted to a barn.
+It remained in the Herbert family, who also held St Fagans Castle, for many generations, becoming a farmhouse in 1642 with the grand hall converted to a barn.
 In 1790 the building was purchased by Lord Bute.
 Restored and remodelled c 1850 by H S Corbett, relative and agent of the Marquess of Bute, as a house for himself.

-Many of the current features of the building date from this restoration, but it is to be noted that it is the only surviving medieval hall building in South Wales still open from floor to roof.
+Many of the current features of the building date from this restoration, but it is the only surviving medieval hall building in South Wales still open from floor to roof.

 It has since been a Toby Carvery chain restaurant, and is now a pub/restaurant.

 Llandough Institute

-The Llandough and Leckwith War Memorial Institute was formerly by the Marchioness of Bute in a ceremony on the 11th of November 1924.
+The Llandough and Leckwith War Memorial Institute was opened by the Marchioness of Bute in 1924.
 It was built using donations from families from the two villages.
 The original hall was replaced 50 years later and formally opened by Sir Cennydd Traherne.
-Both the original and the current halls have been used for village functions except for during the WWII years when the building was used by the Royal Air Force.
-An anti-aircraft battery and balloon barrage unit were also situated in the village, and often smoke screen motors were used to throw smoke screens over Cardiff.
+Both the original and the current halls have been used for village functions, except during the World War II years when the building was used by the Royal Air Force.
+An anti-aircraft battery and balloon barrage unit were also situated in the village, and smoke screen motors were often used to throw smoke screens over Cardiff.

-The institute was used by the Llandough Scout and Guide Association until they moved to a newly built centre on Lewis Road in 1975.

 Rose Cottage

 The Baptist congregation of Llandough originally met in Rose Cottage, opposite Lewis Road on Penlan Road.

-This picture taken in 1963 shows the derelict Rose cottage.
-It appears to have been built on much earlier foundation work.The house is no longer standing, but the original garden walls still exist in front of the flats built on site.
+The cottage was derelict by 1963, and has been demolished.
+The original garden walls still exist in front of the flats built on the site.

 Llandough Baptist Church

-Built in 1859 as the successor to the Rose Cottage meeting house, the main building was constructed of stone sourced from Llandough quarry and a slate roof, however there was no interior ceiling.
-A number of extensions and modernisations were made after the appointment of John Garland as part-time minister in 1979.
+Built in 1859 as the successor to the Rose Cottage meeting house, the main building was constructed of stone from Llandough quarry with a slate roof.
+There was no interior ceiling.
+A number of extensions and modernisations were made after 1979.

-Lewis Road Terraces
+Lewis Road terraces

-Houses compromising numbers 1, 3, 5 and 7 were built around 1830.
+Numbers 1, 3, 5 and 7 Lewis Road were built around 1830.
 The terraced houses were constructed from square cornered limestone, with slate roofs, and store forecourt walls.
 Originally the windows and doors had flat arches but some of these features have been removed through modernisation.

 Between 1830 and 1971, 1 Lewis Road has operated as a village shop, a bakery, a post office, and a grocers.